tze088/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all groups using the `list-groups` command.
 Multiple groups in the group list.

     1. Test case: `edit-event 1 e/1 d/efg`<br>
-       Expected: The status message show: `Edited Event: '<1st EVENT DESCRIPTION>' in Group: <1st GROUP NAME>`, the first event change to `efg` in the group card of the 1st group.
+       Expected: The status message show: `Edited Event: '<1st EVENT DESCRIPTION>' in Group: <1st GROUP NAME>`, the first event changes to `efg` in the group card of the 1st group.

 ### Saving data